 For the kiwi, I developed a method that makes sure you get every good part of the kiwi in every bite!
 (Read more about this in my Kiwi Bars recipe!)

-Lay the section flat and cut it like you would a pizza, then cut 6 total pieces.
-Each individual piece will be a triangle and have the white center, the black seeds, and the fabulous green fruit.
-It’s kiwi bite perfection!
+- Lay the section flat and cut it like you would a pizza, then cut 6 total pieces.
+Each individual piece will be a triangle and have a white center, black seeds, and the fabulous green fruit.
+It’s Kiwi bite perfection!

 If you choose to leave the glaze off this dessert nacho platter, I totally understand.
 I had a moment of doubt when I looked at the beautiful nachos all on their own and thought, do I really need it?
 No, you don’t need it per se, but it really is the icing on the… nachos. 😉 When we got to the bottom layer the glaze had soaked into the chips it made for the most delightful bites.